dbt-labs/docs.getdbt.com/website/docs/guides/qs-cloud-cli.md

 It will show you how to:

-- Setup a dbt Cloud sandbox.
+- Set up a dbt Cloud sandbox.
-- Install dbt Cloud CLI and connect to dbt Cloud.
+- Install the dbt Cloud CLI and connect to dbt Cloud.
-- Run commands locally through dbt Cloud CLI.
+- Run commands locally using the dbt Cloud CLI.
 - Defer to different production environments.
 - Leverage cross project ref.
 - Install dbt Power User.